 2. Next, sprinkle the slices with cinnamon and arrange them on a parchment-lined baking sheet.
 I don’t add any sugar!

 3. The final step is to bake them until tender, about 10 minutes on each side at 400°F.

 I don’t add any sugar when I make this recipe.
 Fuji apples provide more than enough sweetness, in my opinion.

 As long as you don’t use tart varieties such as Granny Smith, there’s truly no need for added sugar.
 Simply sprinkle the apple with cinnamon, then bake until tender.

 How to serve baked apple slices?

-They make a wonderful and very healthy dessert.
-Or you can serve them with a cup of plain Greek yogurt for a healthy, filling snack.
+They make a wonderful wholesome dessert.
+Or you can serve them with a cup of plain Greek yogurt for a filling snack.
 My kids love having them with yogurt for their afternoon snack!

 I don’t normally have leftovers when making this recipe.
 It’s very easy to polish it off. 🙂